Scott-Ian/Sudoku-Checker/README.md

   * Output: box = [_9 cells where 1 <= cell.row <= 3 and 1 <= cell.column <= 3]
   * isComplete: _True_

+8. Behavior: Program should be able to assign values to a given row.
+  * Input: Grid.assignValuesByRow([1,2,3,4,5,6,7,8,9], 3)
+  * Output: Grid.returnRow(3) = [1,2,3,4,5,6,7,8,9];
+  * isComplete: _False_

-8. Behavior: Program should be able to check if any returned row, column, or box has duplicate values or not.
+9. Behavior: Program should be able to check if any returned row, column, or box has duplicate values or not.
   * Input: box = [1,2,3,4,5,6,7,8,9]
   * Output: "no duplicates"
   * isComplete: _False_